 This section includes a proposed list of use cases which were identified as being priority use cases in the pan-Canadian environmental scan.
 Additional use cases will be defined in future releases.

-The scope for this release of the CA:FeX Specifications has been defined to include use cases UC-01 and UC-02.
+The scope for this release of the CA:FeX Specifications has been defined to include the following use cases:

 The list below includes the use cases a Use Case ID, name and description of the use case.